 Escondido, CA 92027

 5) Once you are registered you should see pending charges for the courses you selected as well as any pending aid (please note, however, if you have been awarded a scholarship based on a % of your tuition, the actual amount may not be calculated yet).
-You will recieve an invoice for these courses after July1st (for Summer) and after August1st (for Fall).
-If you would like to make a payment sooner, you are welcome tostop by or send a check and we will apply the funds to your account.
+You will recieve an invoice for these courses during the month in which the term begins--after July 1st (for Summer), after August 1st (for Fall), after January 1 (for Winter) and after February 1 (for Spring).
+If you would like to make a payment sooner, you are welcome to stop by or send a check and we will apply the funds to your account.
 More Information regarding tuition and fees, payment schedules, refunds, etc. is available here.

-This mandatory event is held the day before classes begin each fall and the spring for all degree program students (M.A. or M.Div.) who enter during these two semesters.
-Once you are accepted as a student you will receive information about attending this event.
+This mandatory event is held the day before classes begin each fall and the spring for all new degree program students (M.A. or M.Div.).
+Additional information will be sent to you a few weeks before the event.
 An RSVP is required for the lunch.

 Orientation helps entering students adjust to WSC by providing necessary information about the many facets of seminary life and course work.
 This time also allows new students to get to know one another and faculty members.
 Students entering in the summer or fall should attend the fall orientation, and students entering in the winter or spring should attend the spring orientation.